-The Sonoma Valley Joint Memorial Day observance will take place this year at 11 a.m.
-Monday, May 30.
+The Sonoma Valley Joint Memorial Day Observance will take place this year at 11 a.m.
+Monday, May 29.

-In keeping with a popular tradition that began seven years ago, all veterans are invited to wear their best military uniforms (or appropriate attire) and participate in the grand march at the opening of the ceremony.
-Veterans who want to participate in this grand march are requested to arrive at 10:30 a.m. sharp beneath the flag of their particular branch of the armed forces in the parking lot.
+All veterans are invited to wear their military uniforms (or appropriate attire) and participate in the grand march at the opening of the ceremony.
+Veterans who want to participate in this grand march are requested to muster at 10:30 a.m. beneath the flag of their particular branch of the armed forces in the parking lot.

 The guest of honor and keynote speaker is U.S. Navy Lt.
 Cmdr.
 Joshua Overn, who graduated from Sonoma Valley High School in 2001.
 He is a Naval aviator currently stationed at the Naval Postgraduate School in Monterey pursuing a master’s degree in strategic studies with a focus on European security.

 He earned a bachelor’s degree from Washington State University and received his commission in the U.S. Navy via the University of Idaho-Washington State University Naval Reserve Officer’s Training Corps in 2006.
 Following graduation, he completed flight school in Pensacola, Florida, and earned his Navy “Wings of Gold” in 2007 becoming a helicopter pilot.